 If you happen to have more room in your suitcase, consider one of the hand knitted hammocks that are also hanging from every souvenir shop.
 These hammocks come in a variety of colors and are the perfect gift for the chill guy at home!

-Wooden Rocking Chair
+11. Wooden Costa Rica Rocking Chair

 For the ultimate souvenir, an artisanal, handmade leather and wooden rocking chair will add some “pura vida” style to your home.
 These chairs can be found around the country in furniture stores (especially the “Sarchi” stores) and sometimes in larger souvenir stores.